microsoft/FluidExamples/teams-fluid-hello-world/README.md

 };
 ```

-The Fluid application we are using is a dice roller, so let's first define what the view will look like.
+The Fluid application we are using is a dice roller, so let's first define what the view state will look like.
 The view will need the dice value as a React state that get's updated whenever `fluidMap` is updated.
 Since `fluidMap` will provide the current dice value that got rolled, we can update the view's content and color based on the value it returns.

 ```ts
 // FluidContent.tsx